owickstrom/wickstrom.tech/src/_posts/2018-10-26-writing-a-screencast-video-editor-in-haskell.md

 ### The Hierarchical Timeline

-The hiearchical timeline is a tree structure with a fixed depth.
+The hierarchical timeline is a tree structure with a fixed depth.
 At the leaves of the tree there are _clips_.
 Clips are placed in the video and audio tracks of a _parallel_.
 It's named that way because the video and audio tracks play in parallel.
 Clips within a track play in sequence.

 ![Video and audio tracks play in parallel](/assets/writing-a-screencast-video-editor-in-haskell/timeline1.svg)

-If the audio track is longer than the video track, the remaning part of the video track is padded with still frames from an adjacent clip.
+If the audio track is longer than the video track, the remaining part of the video track is padded with still frames from an adjacent clip.

 ![Shorter video tracks are automatically padded with still frames](/assets/writing-a-screencast-video-editor-in-haskell/timeline2.svg)

 Explicit _gaps_ can be added to the video and audio tracks.
 Video gaps are padded with still frames, and audio gaps are silent.
-When you add the gap you specify its duration.
+When adding the gap, you specify its duration.

 ![Gaps can be added in video and audio tracks](/assets/writing-a-screencast-video-editor-in-haskell/timeline3.svg)